+Presetbase:

-Presetbase: /Users/Shared/SonicProjects/Stringer/Presetbase
+/Users/Shared/SonicProjects/Stringer/Presetbase

-These locations are required in order your sequencers can see the plugin and the synth can see the presetbase.
-If you need to access these places goto the top menu of the finder and choose Go > Computer > Macintosh HD and then follow the above pathes.
+These locations are required in order your sequencers can see the plugins and the synth can see the banks.
+If you need to access these places goto finder top menu Go > Computer > Macintosh HD and then follow the above pathes.